NERC Doesn’t Have to Mean Overworked

 Utilities whose in-house compliance resources are limited can turn to Ulteig’s Transmission Compliance experts to provide top-tier compliance support in meeting NERC requirements and preparing for audits.

-“The team at Ulteig provides a thorough overview of a utility’s compliance procedures, documentation and evidence to make sure a utility can pass an audit,” said Vejzovic.
+“The team at Ulteig provides a thorough overview of a utility’s compliance procedures, documentation and evidence to make sure a utility is prepared to pass an audit,” said Vejzovic.
 “We review all of the required evidence, then provide feedback for improvement and suggest additional proof needed to be in compliance.”

-Ulteig’s team is qualified to ensure compliance standards are met for topics inside of transmission planning, such as and transmission operations.
+Ulteig’s team is qualified to ensure compliance standards are met for topics inside of transmission planningtransmission operations.

 To provide a holistic overview of a utility’s compliance, Ulteig can perform mock-audits.
 A mock-audit is a simulated audit performed by Ulteig experts, to help utilities see how they would perform under a real audit.
 The results of the mock-audit provide the utility with information on next-steps they can take to be most-prepared for a real audit.